mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 * _Signing system_ - A separated and not publicly accessible part of an IT infrastructure used to cryptographically sign Artifacts or other items, in the asymmetric encryption model.

+* _System_ -  A System is a group of devices belonging to the same product or logical entity connected to a [Mender Gateway](../../01.Get-started/06.Mender-Gateway/docs.md) instance.
+Devices in a System usually require coordination during the update process.

 * _Update Module_ - An extension to the Mender client for supporting a new type software update, such as a package manager, container or bootloader.